 I’m not going to lie, I was super bummed when we bought our home a few years back and it didn’t have a fireplace.
 As silly as it might sound, a fireplace is such a statement piece and creates so much warmth (even with no fire, no pun intended).
 Christmas’ just aren’t the same without stockings hung by the fire, amiright?!
-I figured we could add one in time, for a hefty charge.
 As impatient as I am, I couldn’t wait for us to scrounge the money to “add” a fireplace.
 That’s when I decided I would create my own Antique Fireplace Mantel.

 You know I love antiques and anything with history.

 I don’t have much of a budget to work with, so finding a great fireplace mantel was hard.
 It took me about 6-8 months of searching craigslist and thrift stores to find what I was looking for.

 Finally, I found an antique FIREPLACE MANTEL on craigslist for $160.

 This old wood fireplace mantel was salvaged from an 1890’s home.

 I could tell there were many many layers of paint and polyurethane that needed to be stripped off.
 After all, a furniture piece this old was for sure to have lots of lead paint.
 With my very curious 2 year old, I try my best to keep anything toxic out of our house.
 The first step in restoring this beauty to gather supplies and begin to strip the paint.